 To tell you the whole, honest truth: seeing that you have an MFA in a query letter doesn’t really impress me, unless you went to a really high-profile school.
 I’ve read the writing coming out of my MFA program and some of the work from second year students wasn’t much better than what I see from rank beginners in my slush.
 I’m not trying to be mean, at all.
 But I judge writing professionally, every day, and most of the work I saw wouldn’t pass muster.

 I do wonder if I would’ve had the same experience if I’d gone to a program specifically targeted to children’s writers.
 If I could go back in time, I’d probably apply to Vermont (website).
-There are other programs that have MFA programs for children’s writers.
+There are other programs that have MFA in writing for children programs.
 Hamline (website), Simmons (website) and the New School (website) come to mind.

 Decide What You Want, Then Decide If a Program Fits

-Though, to be honest, I don’t know if I’d get an MFA if I had it to do all over.
+Though, to be honest, I don’t know if I’d get a creative writing MFA if I had it to do all over.
 I’m not sure the whole experience — the nitty gritty writing mixed with the high-brow attitude — is a fit for me, as a person.

 At the end of the day, I think I’ve learned so much more about writing by simply working in the industry than I ever did in the classroom.
 I also learned a whole lot by reading, and not just the same old short stories that seem to be part of every writing curriculum.
 I mean reading in my chosen genre, thousands and thousands of books above and beyond what I was assigned, because that’s just what I do.